Last Updated on September 18, 2022

 - By Car: If you’re arriving by car keep a few things in mind.
 Firstly, the Centro Storico or historical center of Florence limits car traffic – there are quite a few spots where cars can’t travel at all.
 Secondly, parking is difficult to find the closer to the center you are.
 Prioritize an accommodation with free parking available so you don’t have to worry about it.
 Before you go, read over my guide to driving in Italy that covers everything from renting a car to special rules.
 Now that I’m a local, I can’t stress enough how much I wish I knew the things in that guide before!

-- By Bus: Italy is not just well-connected by train, but also inexpensive coach bus services!
+- By Bus: It’s not just well-connected by train: buses in Italy are also convenient!
 Consider traveling with companies like Rome2Rio or FlixBus which have seats starting at 5 euros!

 Best Time To Visit

 If you’re looking to avoid the crowds, you’ll want to avoid traveling to Florence in the summer months.
 You can still catch great weather in May and September with fewer crowds and lower prices!